Adjunct & Associate #59

 Research Scientist, Agriculture & Agri-Food Canada, PARC, Summerland, BC (1998-present).

 Molecular genetic and cell biological understanding of plant-microbial interactions including attributes that make microbes pathogenic such as pathogenicity and virulence factors including fungal mating systems.
 Plant responses to infection such as recognition and accommodation of biotrophic fungi.
-Action of effectors that may jam host defence signalling networks, but also elicit defense and resistance responses.
+Action of effectors that may jam host defence signalling networks, but also effectors that elicit defense and resistance responses (avirulence effectors).

 Long term objectives: to understand the mechanisms by which pathogenic fungi cause diseases on Canadian cereal crops, and vice versa, by which host plants mount defenses, in order to design novel methods to introduce more durable disease resistance into Canadian crops.

 Impact: Our efforts will contribute to the development of germplasm harboring broad-spectrum disease resistance and to more environmentally friendly production of crops.
 Consumers will benefit directly from the availability of cheaper and healthier products which contain reduced or no pesticide residues, and indirectly from a less polluted environment.
 Producers will benefit from decreasing dependence on toxic pesticides and more economical and environmentally-sustainable production methods.